 We initiated an organization for students entitled Ekalaivan Tamil (https://www.ekalaivantamil.com) along with my friend Dr. Rubini from United Kingdom and my cousin Dharani.
 R from Thoothukudi.

 We teach science and conduct other exciting events free of charge to Tamilnadu high school students on weekends.
 It will help them learn a lot from us.
 We will teach them a lot about the weather pattern and recent changes over the years.
-We also guide them to saving environment.
+We also guide them in saving the environment.
 We consider that educating the students is the best way to make a positive contribution to society.

 Tell us an example of a specific memorable work you did that is very close to you!